onlyquake/xonotic-wiki/Halogenes_Newbie_Corner.md

 [![Vortex](http://de.git.xonotic.org/?p=xonotic/xonotic.wiki.git;a=blob_plain;f=assets/images/Vortex_thumb.png;h=d259752c08b1600df272c461126620c32294be63;hb=HEAD)](http://de.git.xonotic.org/?p=xonotic/xonotic.wiki.git;a=blob_plain;f=assets/images/Vortex.png;h=d79f4796453c1cb4fe52c043e56614e9c5528631;hb=HEAD)

 In the hands of a player with a good aim the vortex is probably the most powerful weapon in the entire game.
 It fires a single beam with zero spread that will instantly hit anything in its way and will even shoot through other players.
 You’ll notice a small ring around the crosshair when holding the vortex in your hands.
 If the ring is full, the vortex is charged (and also starts to glow red).
 Charging happens automatically once you hold the weapon, and it does not cost any ammo.
 Upon firing, the vortex obviously discharges and starts to recharge unless you switch to another weapon (what you should do, but more about weapon combos [later](Halogenes_Newbie_Corner#weapon-comboing)).
-If charged, the vortex deals 80 dmg, if you shoot with it immediately again, it deals 64 dmg, minimum damage you can deal with nex is 59 (if you switch to another weapon immediately after shooting and then shoot nex immediately after reswitching to vortex, so it doesn’t have the refire time for recharging).
+If charged, the vortex deals 80 dmg, if you shoot with it immediately again, it deals 64 dmg, minimum damage you can deal with vortex is 59 (if you switch to another weapon immediately after shooting and then shoot vortex immediately after reswitching to vortex, so it doesn’t have the refire time for recharging).

 Secondary fire only zooms in, as the weapon is strong enough as it is even without a secondary fire mode.